AaronWatters/H5Gizmos/doc/Processes/README.md

 schedule_task(start_task())
 ```

-When the sub task waits for the child connection the `greeting` component
+When the subtask waits for the child connection the `greeting` component
 has an assigned `url = greeting.entry_url()`:
 ```
 'http://192.168.1.173:8677/gizmo/http/MGR0/index.html'